GeorgeMac/rate/README.md

 g.
 Once the request finishes revoke the lease and delete the key if still alive.

-#### 2. Multiple rate limiting service replicas which limit a proportion of the global limit based derived from the number of replicas.
+#### 2. Round robin-load balanced set of rate limiters which each enforce `global limit / number of replicas` requests per distinct resource.

 Why?